L04 Credit Risk Management

 • A CDS is unfunded

-• ufunded: the protection seller makes a payment that could be used to settle any potential redit event
+• unfunded: the protection seller makes a payment that could be used to settle any potential redit event

 Other Contracts